sw33tLie/uff/README.md

 go install github.com/sw33tLie/uff/v2@latest
 ```

+⚠️ If you encounter an error, please update your Go installation to the latest version. ⚠️

 ## Features List

 - Real raw-request fuzzing (just like in Burp Suite or Caido - see the example below)